-The Company has early adopted new accounting standard IFRS 9 - Financial Instruments.
-The Company initially applied IFRS 9 effective December 1, 2017.
-As a result of the Company early adopting this standard, the Company has changed its accounting policy for financial assets retrospectively, on assets that were recognized at the date of application.
-An assessment has been made and the impact to the Company's financial statements was to reclassify its available-for-sale marketable securities to FVTPL.

-The Company adopted IFRS 9 retrospectively without restatement of comparative amounts resulting in a reclassification of \$69,999 from accumulated other comprehensive loss to deficit on December 1, 2017.
-Future changes in the fair value of these marketable securities will be recorded directly in profit or loss.
-No other differences of any significance have been noted in relation to the adoption of IFRS 9.
+New accounting standard IFRS 9 - Financial Instruments became effective on December 1, 2018, however, the Company early adopted the standard effective December 1, 2017, and applied the standard retrospectively without restatement of comparative amounts.
+As a result, the Company changed its accounting policy for financial assets retrospectively on assets that were recognized at the date of application.
+The impact to the Company's financial statements was to reclassify its available-for-sale marketable securities to fair value through profit or loss ("FVTPL"), which resulted in a reclassification of \$69,999 from accumulated other comprehensive loss to deficit on December 1, 2017.
+Future changes in the fair value of marketable securities are recorded directly in profit or loss.